 The Council is planning to build around 866 new homes on brownfield sites within the Rainham and Beam Park Strategic Development Area.
 The Council's vision for the Rainham and Beam Park Housing Zone is the transformation of a declining industrial area into a vibrant new urban extension providing much needed new housing, including affordable and family homes, social, physical and green infrastructure with good access to public transport and employment opportunities.
 The regeneration proposals include the construction of a new railway station, with direct transit to central London, significant works to remodel the A1306 to a residential scale street, and the creation of a new linear park within the Housing Zone.
+The Council has entered into joint venture partnerships to deliver this project.

-The Council has entered into a joint venture partnership with Notting Hill Housing to delivery this project.
 The sites that comprise this development have been submitted for planning permission and form part of the wider regeneration and transformation of the area from a post-industrial landscape to high quality residential area.